 Employer Red Flags

-- Employer phone is blocked and cannot return their call
+- Employer phone is blocked and cannot return calls

-- Address listed is not a US address or Madison address or is a address for a post office
+- Address listed is not a U.S. or Madison address OR is an address for a post office

-- Employer emailing or contacting you for a job you did not apply for or inviting you to apply to a job
+- Employer emails or contacts you for a job that you did not apply for OR invites you to apply to a job

-- Email address is not an affiliate with their respective company or is a @gmail.com, @yahoo.com or @hotmail.com etc.
+- Email address is not an affiliate with their respective company OR is a @gmail.com, @yahoo.com or @hotmail.com.

 - Anonymity is a cause for suspicion.
-If it is difficult to find an address, actual contact, company name, etc., there may be more of a reason for this.
-Fraud postings are illegal and fraudulent employers will try to keep themselves as hidden from the public eye as possible.
+If it is difficult to find an address, contact, or company name, there may be a reason for this.
+Fraud postings are illegal and fraudulent employers will try to keep themselves as hidden as possible from the public eye.

 What if I have given sensitive information to a fraudulent employer?